Best Puzzle Platformers 2025

 One of the more interesting concepts on this list, Toodee and Topdee blends both 2D platforming and top-down puzzle-solving in one fun package.

-This is done by switching between the two titular characters and using their unique perspectives to move objects and overcome tough challenges.
+This is done by switching between the two titular characters and using their distinct perspectives to move objects and overcome difficult challenges.

 New mechanics are layered on from level to level and there are also boss fights where both characters must work together to come out victorious.

-The game’s layout is most appropriate for playing with a controller, even if you’re using a PC.
+The game’s layout is most suitable for playing with a controller, even if you’re using a PC.

-Pico Park is a 2D puzzle-platformer that becomes more crazy and hilarious the more people you bring along.
+Pico Park is a 2D puzzle-platformer that becomes more frenzied and entertaining the more people you bring along.

 There are 48 levels in total, each introducing a unique gimmick meant to challenge your team and encourage cooperation.